Skip to content

 • Dequeue operation: Simply increase front by 1 and decrease size by 1.

-Both enqueue and dequeue operations only require a single operation, each with a time complexity of \(O(1)\).
+As you can see, both enqueue and dequeue operations require only one operation, with a time complexity of \(O(1)\).

 array_queue_push